Police chief tried to 'suppress' report

 A section where officers described a culture of fear was also removed.

-The BBC also obtained an email from within Police Scotland which shows that, as well as attempting to edit the report, Sir Stephen House indicated that he was prepared to "suppress" it altogether, unless a specific word was changed.
+The BBC also obtained an email from within Police Scotland which showed that, as well as attempting to edit the report, Sir Stephen House - who left his post in 2015 - indicated that he was prepared to "suppress" it altogether, unless a specific word was changed.

 Police Scotland said "significant changes have been implemented" since the report was written.

+However, opposition parties said the revelations raised serious questions and urged Justice Secretary Michael Matheson to come before MSPs and address the matter.

+The issue will be raised by Tory MSP Liam Kerr during topical questions, watch live at Holyrood Live from 2pm.

-The Scottish Police Authority (SPA) is the body which oversees standards at Police Scotland and holds the chief constable to account.
+A former member of the Scottish Police Authority (SPA), which is the body tasked with overseeing standards at Police Scotland, said changes to the report were concerning.

 Moi Ali, who resigned from the SPA board last year after a row over transparency at the organisation, told the BBC: "I am shocked that the chief constable's office should see fit to try to pretty much obliterate any kind of criticism whatsoever because if this is what the report found, then this is what it found and this is what should have been published."